IlariaFichera/Inter_Noise2024_Codes_Acoustics_Diffusion_Equation/README.md

 ## References
 References are listed in the Internoise Conference Paper.

+## CODECHECK
+The CODECHECK certificate can be found at [Zenodo Library](https://zenodo.org/records/14211707) and included as a pdf in this repository.

 ## License
 Diffusion Equation Code and Optimization Code are licensed under GNU General Public License v2.0.
 See LICENSE.md for more details.